cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 $ work_queue_worker MACHINENAME 9123
 ```

-If you have access to other machines, you can `ssh` there and run workers as
+If you have access to other machines, you can simply `ssh` there and run workers as well.
-well.
 In general, the more you start, the faster the work gets done.
 If a
 worker should fail, the work queue infrastructure will retry the work
 elsewhere, so it is safe to submit many workers to an unreliable system.

+### Submitting Workers to a Batch System

-If you have access to a Condor pool, you can use this shortcut to submit ten
+If you have access to a HTCondor pool, you can use this shortcut to submit ten
-workers at once via Condor:
+workers at once via HTCondor:

 ```sh
 $ condor_submit_workers MACHINENAME 9123 10